nicksanford/branch2md/README.md

 file that describes the PR history of a given branch.

-The usecase this is primarily meant to solve is to allow the main PR comment history to be brought in to the github project and rendered into a changelog of what has gone in to the
+The usecase this is primarily meant to solve is to allow the main PR comment history to be brought in to the github project and rendered into a markdown format changelog of what has gone into each branch.

+This can be used as a tool to minimize the manual work needed in a CI/CD workflow for everyone to keep track of what is in the develop & master branches.

 1. Bring data from github api for PR mergers into git history (in a datastructure).